localstack/localstack.github.io/content/blog/2022-08-24-cloud-pods/index.md

 ## Merge Scenarios

-When working with an application state, we need to consider different scenarios, including:
+When working with an application state, we need to consider different scenarios regarding how to combine cloud pod state with the existing state in the running LocalStack instance.

-*TODO: insert figure to illustrate the scenarios*

-- starting from an empty state, injecting cloud pod state s1
-- starting from an existing state s0
-    - injecting cloud pod state s1 into the instance, overwriting any existing state
-    - merging cloud pod state s1 into the instance to create the union of s0 and s1
-    - …
+The simplest case is when we inject a cloud pod into a fresh LocalStack instance - however, how should we proceed if there are some resources already deployed in the current instance?

-To cover the different scenarios, cloud pods support different merge strategies. …
+To cover the different scenarios, cloud pods support different merge strategies - the high-level approach is illustrated in the figure below.

+{{< img src="state_merge_mechanisms.png" >}}

+The first case, *inject with overwrite*, simply removes and overwrites any existing state in the instance.
+After injection, the instance state matches exactly the content of the cloud pod.

+The second case, *inject with basic merge*, leaves the state of existing services untouched and adds the state of the pod into the instance.
+In the example, if we start from a state with SQS queue `q1` and inject an S3 bucket `b1`, the resulting instance state will contain the union of both `q1` and `b1`.

+The third case, *inject with deep merge*, has the ability to merge the state of resources with the same identity.
+In the example, we combine an S3 object `o1` with an object `o2` into a combined S3 bucket `b1`.

+As you can imagine, the third merge scenario is the most complex one, and is also highly domain-specific for the respective services it gets applied to.
+As another example, assume we have a DynamoDB table `t1` in both, the running instance and the cloud pod - with the deep merge mechanism, we would end up creating a table that contains the table items from both the instance and the cloud pod.

+Please note that the merge strategies are currently still experimental and under active development.
+We'd love to get your feedback on which merge scenarios work best for your particular use cases!

 # Cloud Pods Use Cases